A fugitive for two years, Danville embezzlement suspect arrested after running from gunfire covered in blood

 A former teller at URW Community Federal Credit Union in Danville was arrested after fleeing the scene of reported gunfire and covered in blood in North Carolina.

-Jorge Navarro, 30, has been arrested on federal charges of embezzling $617,000, the U.S. Attorney's Office in the Western District of Virginia announced Wednesday.
+Jorge Navarro, 30, is in custody on federal charges of embezzling $617,000, the U.S. Attorney’s Office in the Western District of Virginia announced Wednesday.

 The indictment was unsealed last week following Navarro’s arrest in North Carolina.

 Navarro was the head teller at a branch of URW Community Federal Credit Union, according to court documents.
-Navarro is accused of embezzling $617,000 from the credit union between July 2017 and September 2018, replacing the stolen money with counterfeit bills.
+The suspect is accused of embezzling $617,000 from the credit union between July 2017 and September 2018, replacing the stolen money with counterfeit bills.

 Navarro fled and remained a fugitive until his arrest on March 31 in North Carolina, the U.S. Attorney’s Office reported.

 When officers arrived, they encountered Navarro, who was using a fake name.
-Navarro was covered in blood and fleeing the scene of the reported gunfire, the U.S. Attorney's Office reported.
+He was covered in blood and fleeing the scene of the reported gunfire, the U.S. Attorney’s Office reported.

 Police searched an apartment being used by Navarro and discovered cocaine and several firearms, a news release said.
 They also found multiple forms of false identification, leading to Navarro’s arrest.